Great taste and flavor!! A new staple in my house.

-Women make up the majority of the labor force on coffee farms, yet are often excluded from leadership positions and land ownership.
-Many face barriers to market access, financing, and training while carrying the double burden of farm work and household care.
+Women make up the majority of the manual labor force on coffee farms, yet are often excluded from leadership positions and land ownership.
+Less than 20% of coffee farms around the world are owned by women, and in many countries that number is as low as 5%.
+Many women face barriers to market access, financing, and training while carrying the double burden of farm work and household care.
 Even more problematic is when women do own their farms, research shows that they receive far less revenue for their coffee.

 The Food and Agriculture Organization of the UN (FAO) has stated that, “just giving women the same access as men to agricultural resources could increase production on women’s farms in developing countries by 20 to 30 percent.
 This could raise total agricultural production in developing countries by 2.5 to 4 percent, which could, in turn, reduce the number of hungry people in the world by 12 to 17 percent.”